-The museum will be abiding by Government and public health authority guidelines, physical distancing and containment measures.
+The museum is be abiding by Government and public health authority guidelines, physical distancing and containment measures.
+We will be limiting the number of people in each area of the museum and on the trams.
 We ask our visitors to obey all signage around the museum while visiting.
 If possible please use contactless payment.
 We will request anyone who is sick to leave the museum immediately.
 The COVID-19 conditions of entry will be displayed at the front gate.

 We are in Tramway St Ferny Grove next door to the Ferny Grove Bowls Club.
 The Museum is open Sunday Afternoons and by special arrangement when you can ride on Brisbane's preserved trams in a bushland setting.
 Admission includes unlimited tram rides on the day.
 Souvenirs and cold drinks are available and there are picnic tables in the grounds.